 Xbox Error Code 0x87dd0006

-This error commonly occurs when trying to login to the Xbox Live.
-This Xbox sign in error 0x87dd0006 is the implication of profile being corrupted.
+This error commonly occurs when trying to log in to Xbox Live.
+This Xbox sign-in error 0x87dd0006 is the implication of the profile being corrupted.
 This is one of the infamous Xbox error codes that some users are still facing.

 If you are getting 0x87dd0006 error, checking Xbox live status will the first thing you need to check.
 There may be the case that services are down.
 Check it from here and ensure everything is okay.

 Solution 1: Restart the Xbox

 Click on the Xbox button.

 It is also recommended to unplug the ethernet cable while rebooting as it has fixed this error for many users.

 Incorrect Billing information is one of the roots of this Xbox 0x87dd0006 error.
 Therefore, follow the steps given below to ensure your billing details.